 I recommend stopping by Perry’s Cafe for a refreshment or lunch and spending a few hours here.
 It is a very laid-back restaurant on the sand, with lounge chairs where you can just sit down, relax and enjoy some people-watching.
 Here you can also find a beach chair and umbrella for rental.

-Santa Monica Beach is a very active place, where you will find volleyball courts, surf lessons, rent a bike, and ride the 22-mile-long Marvin Braude Beach Trail.
+Santa Monica Beach is a very active place and one of the best areas to stay in LA.
+Here you will find volleyball courts, surf lessons, rent a bike, and ride the 22-mile-long Marvin Braude Beach Trail.
 Also, Santa Monica Beach is the home to the original Muscle Beach, and today it features gymnastic equipment. including parallel bars, rings, and ropes, that can be used by adults and also kids.

 PRO-TIP: If you are driving, there are plenty of parking lots.
 Here you can also find restrooms and beach cafes along the beach.